Note: The information below is outdated and relates to a discontinued app.

-In the Avid, open the Markers window for your sequence, and ensure each Shot has a marker with the Shot name and a color based on the Shot type:
+In Avid Media Composer, open the Markers window for your sequence, and ensure each Shot has a marker with the Shot name and a color based on the Shot type:

 - Magenta for non-VFX Shots